FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/archive.md

 ### Archive Data Range

-Statistics of a 100w block high FISCO-In BCOS 3.0 nodes, for example, transaction data accounts for 46.5G (42.7%), receipt data accounts for 16.5G (15.2%), and status data accounts for 40.3G (37.1%).
-In addition, the largest 's _ number _ 2 _ txs' block transaction hash list is only 4.9G (4.5%), so the solution decides to archive only transaction and receipt data in the near-term.。The archive node just cannot obtain the transaction and receipt of the archive block, and other functions are normal.。
+Statistics show that the data in a 100w block high FISCO-BCOS 3.0 node accounts for 46.5G (42.7%) of transaction data, 16.5G (15.2%) of receipt data, and 40.3G (37.1%) of status data.
+In addition, the largest 's _ number _ 2 _ txs' block transaction hash list is only 4.9G (4.9%) of the data that does not affect the basic data, so the archiving。The archive node just cannot obtain the transaction and receipt of the archive block, and other functions are normal。

 ```bash
 s_tables                       size is 661.029MB